 What are the 10 rules of safe food practice?

-Safe food practices comprise of many different procedures.
-In an attempt to acquaint both food processors and consumers on which food safety practices are most important, food agencies such as the World Health Organization have established 10 basic food safety guidelines for safer food processing.
+Safe food practices comprise many different procedures.
+In an attempt to acquaint both food processors and consumers with which food safety practices are most important, food agencies such as the World Health Organization have established 10 basic food safety guidelines for safer food processing.